 Notice of Privacy Practices

-Protected health information (PHI), about you, is maintained as a written and/or electronic record of your contacts or visits for healthcare services with our practice.
-Specifically, PHI is information about you, including demographic information (i.e., name, address, phone, etc.), that may identify you and relates to your past, present or future physical or mental health condition and related healthcare services.
+Your protected health information (PHI) is maintained in a written and/or electronic medical record of your contacts or visits for healthcare services.
+Your PHI includes information such as name, address, phone, etc. that identifies you.
+It also includes information that relates to your past, present or future physical or mental health condition and related healthcare services.